Click one of the links below to learn more.

 Description: Loss forever changes the world we have known, but every ending demands a new beginning.
 The Bereavement Support Group can help you through this difficult process.

-Time Required: Meets once a week for 8 weeks for 2 hours.
+Time Required: Meets once a week for 8 weeks.

 Requirements: Anyone who has lost a loved one is encouraged and welcome to join the group.